Be Good to Me

-"Be Good to Me" is a song recorded by American singer Ashley Tisdale, released in the United States on December 26, 2006 by Warner Bros.
+"Be Good to Me" is the debut single recorded by American singer Ashley Tisdale, released in the United States on December 26, 2006 by Warner Bros.
 Records as the lead single from her debut studio album, Headstrong (2007).
 It was written by Kara DioGuardi, Joacim Persson and Niclas Molinder, and produced by Twin.
-Made available to the South America in January 2007, the album's version features uncredited rap vocals by Swedish musician David Jassy.
+The album version features uncredited rap vocals by Swedish musician David Jassy.

 Composition and reception

 The song debuted on AOL Music: First Listen on December 22, 2006.
 The song was featured on the album, Radio Disney Jams, Vol. 10 (2008).

 The song describes relationship problems between the singer and a man; however, she wants to fix the relationship rather than end it.
 The song is a mid-tempo dance track that features an additional rap segment leading up to the bridge.

+Music critics had varied opinions on the single.
+Some praised its catchy melody and urban beat, while others were unimpressed with Tisdale's vocal skills.